chargetrip/examples/examples/3.routes/9.amenities-on-route/README.md

 2. This `id` can be used to request route updates through the `routeUpdatedById` subscription.
 This subscription receives dynamic updates.
 3. After the subscription returns done as status, data can be rendered onto the screen.
 The `polyline` and the `legs` object will be used to display charge stations on the map.
 Total distance, duration of a trip, consumption are displayed on the side.
 4. The amenities are also displayed underneath the relevant station for the end user to see.
+5. Using the `route.leg.type` property, it's possible to check if a leg ends at an amenity.

 ## Next steps